justinklemm/crisp-persona/README.md

 ## Licenses
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License version 2, see file license.txt.

+This theme makes use of the [Genericons icon set](http://genericons.com/).
+Copyright/license information can be found in "genericons" directory.

 ## Copyright
 Crisp Persona is a free WordPress theme designed by Justin Klemm.
 Feel free to use, modify and redistribute this theme as you like.
 Crisp Persona is distributed under the terms of the GNU GPL.

 ## Changelog

+#### 1.0.5 (09/04/2013)
+* Remove min-height limit on content area
+* Added full Genericons directory with copyright/license declaration
+* Renamed variable used for post popularity

 #### 1.0.4 (09/03/2013)
 * Cut down max site width from 1240px to 1000px